jsavage/BMP085-mqtt/README.md

 Cron - Configure crontab using crontab -e - See txt file for the command line

+Device Tree: /boot/config.txt has been updated on cctvpi to address introduction of the Device Tree

 Test Plan:

 On any system with mosquitto client installed, subscribe to topic rrd/sr/